โ“‚๏ธPolitical Geography

 • Deliberately created neutral areas designed to separate hostile parties and prevent direct confrontation

-• Treaty-based creation means buffer zones require ongoing international agreement to maintain their status
+• Treaty-based creation means buffer zones require ongoing international agreement to maintain.
+The UN buffer zone in Cyprus, separating Greek and Turkish Cypriot communities since 1974, is another key example.

 Boundaries in Active Dispute